raymon-ai/backend/README.md

 The API will now be available on `https://raymon.dev.company.com:5001` and the UI should be at `https://raymon.dev.company.com`.
 Be sure to activate your UI first!

 ## 3. Post Deployment
-Enable your UI on out backend.
+We still need to enable your UI deployment on our Auth backend.
+For now, you need to [mail us](mailto:hello@raymon.ai) the URL of your UI, and we'll enable it.